 On 10 Dec.
 Bent sent an incomplete copy of this pamphlet (with correspondence up to 7 Dec.
 1827) to Robert Howe, describing it as ‘what is concluded of a narrative.’
 It was reprinted with supportive commentary in the Sydney Gazette on 24 Dec.

 All surviving copies of the pamphlet include material up to 9 Jan.
 1829 (over a year later) but it is not clear when they were printed.
 In 1836 Bent sent copies to England in association with his petition to the House of Commons.
 Recipients at that time included Joseph Hume, James Stephen at the Colonial Office, and the London newspaper the Sun (noted on 29 May 1837).
 The copy in TAHO is filed with some issues of Bent’s News sent in to Sir John Franklin 17 Mar.
 1837, although the sole letter on that file refers only to the newspapers.
-A copy was noted in the Royal Society of Tasmania’s report for 1850 and was listed in the library catalogue in 1856 but has since disappeared.
+A copy was noted in the Royal Society of Tasmania’s report for 1850 and was listed in the library catalogues in 1856 and 1885 but has since disappeared.
 The copies in DC, ML and KCL are all bound with interleaved blank pages, and include additional material associated with Bent’s case in 1836 bound or pasted in.
 The TAHO copy is unbound, as issued.
 The paper size of the pages in last section is slightly larger, suggesting they may have been printed later and ‘tacked on’ to an earlier incomplete pamphlet.

 The text of the correspondence up to 8 Jan.
 1828 was published as an advertisement in CT on 11 Jan.
 1828, but without most of the additional and sometimes amusing commentary which is in the pamphlet.